dbt-labs/corp/dbt_style_guide.md

 - Use trailing commas

-- Indents should be four spaces
+- Indents should use four spaces.

 - When dealing with long `when` or `where` clauses, predicates should be on a new line and indented.